Trans-Pacific Partnership Free Trade Agreement Negotiations

 The Government of Canada is committed to sustainable development.
 Mutually supportive trade, investment and environmental policies can contribute to this objective.
 To this end, the Minister of International Trade has directed trade officials to improve their understanding of the relationship between trade and environmental issues at the earliest stages of decision making, and to do this through an open and inclusive process.
 Environmental assessments of trade negotiations are critical to this work.
 This process is guided by the 2001 Framework for the Environmental Assessment of Trade Negotiations and developed in line with the Cabinet Directive on Environmental Assessment of Policy, Plan and Program Proposals.

-Following comments received during initial consultations (launched through the Canada Gazette on December 1, 2012), a Draft Initial Environmental Assessment will be released to the public in fall 2013 for further comments to assist Canadian negotiators to integrate environmental considerations into the negotiating process and to address public concerns.
+Following comments received during initial consultations (launched through the Canada Gazette on December 1, 2012), a Draft Initial Environmental Assessment will be released to the public for further comments to assist Canadian negotiators to integrate environmental considerations into the negotiating process and to address public concerns.

 - Date Modified: